rathod-sahaab/blog/content/posts/backend-basics-0.md

 I am not going to detail you how to do that, learn yourself.

+## Conclusion
+It was fun learning and applying while making this project, but the question is can we use this for real.
+The answer is... it depends.
+If you want just one counter it's good to go, if you want multiple counters you will have to tinker with the code a bit to make it work.

+Why do you want to host it?
+Well if you want an image with distinct design, go ahead.

+Maybe, I will post the updates with database integration for multiple images, and possibly an option to upload your own designs.

-You can find the source code on the github repo `backend-basics/visits-counter`.
+You can find the source code on the github repo [backend-basics](https://github.com/rathod-sahaab/backend-basics/tree/dev/cookies/visits-counter).